Skip to main content

 SQL

 To export a SQL WHERE clause, use the "sql" format.
-The output should be compatible with almost all major RDBMS engines, but may require configuration in some cases.
+The output should be largely compatible with major RDBMS engines, but may require configuration in some cases.
+See presets for more details about known compatibility issues.

 formatQuery(query, 'sql');